jansylakshmi/Event-Driven-Log-Monitoring-and-Alerting-System/README.md

 🏗️ Architecture Overview

-A highly available, secure, and scalable AWS architecture where application logs generated on EC2 instances are streamed to CloudWatch, analyzed with metric filters, and trigger alerts and automated actions.
+A highly available, secure, and scalable AWS architecture where EC2 logs are streamed to CloudWatch, analyzed with metric filters, and trigger alerts and automated actions.

 Components:

-EC2 → Hosts log-generating applications
+EC2 → Log-generating application servers

 ELB → Distributes traffic across EC2